 When calculating the 30-day period, start from the day after you serve the notice.
 Count weekends, but if the 30th day falls on a weekend, your tenant will have until the next business day to vacate the premises.

 Much like the 30 Day Notice to Vacate or Quit, the 60 Day Notice gives the tenant a fixed period of time to leave the property.
-Your Riverside eviction lawyer will advise that this is the period of notice you must give by law if the tenant has been renting your property for more than a year.
+Your Riverside eviction attorney will advise that this is the period of notice you must give by law if the tenant has been renting your property for more than a year.

 It may be possible to shorten the term to 30 days even in this case, but only if the following exceptions apply: